Good morning, we will move to the first item on the agenda which is the election of chair.

 Apologies, was that directed at myself?

-Well, to either, this is.
+Well, to either.

 I'm not clear from the report that this was explained at the time,